Mountain Ranges

 Serra do Espinhaço: Brazil’s Mountain of Riches and Biodiversity

 The Serra do Espinhaço is a mountain range that stands as a natural marvel in Brazil, stretching through Minas Gerais and Bahia.
-Known for its rich deposits of minerals and its unique ecosystems, the Serra do Espinhaço plays a vital role in the nation's environmental and cultural fabric of the country.
-Known for its rich deposits of minerals and its unique ecosystems, the range's significance is underscored by its designation as a Biosphere Reserve, highlighting its importance in preserving Brazil's natural heritage.
+Known for its rich mineral deposits and unique ecosystems, the Serra do Espinhaço plays a vital role in the country's environmental and cultural fabric.
+Known for its rich mineral deposits and unique ecosystems, the range's significance is underscored by its designation as a Biosphere Reserve, which highlights its importance in preserving Brazil's natural heritage.

 Sierra Madre del Sur: Mexico's Southern Backbone